 A thorough working knowledge of eating disorder diagnostic nomenclature and classification issues, and the ability to utilize historical, interview, and psychometric data to diagnose eating disorders accurately.

-Proficiency in the use of family-based, cognitive-behavioral and/or interpersonal approaches to the treatment of AN, BN, EDNOS and obesity.
+Proficiency in the use of family-based, cognitive-behavioral and/or interpersonal approaches to the treatment of eating disorders and obesity.

 Skill in consultation with other professionals within a hospital setting, including primary care physicians, surgeons, psychiatrists, pediatricians, clinical social workers, nurses, and other clinicians working with ED patients, as part of a multidisciplinary approach to treatment planning and implementation.